tdep-developers/tdep/INSTALL.md

 - python should be installed
 - gnuplot should be installed

 **Note: The `build_things.sh` script assumes that TDEP was cloned and lives in a git repository.
-If you wish obtain TDEP in another you have to adjust the script.**
+If you wish obtain TDEP in another way you have to adjust the script.**

 **If you have a package manager, `homebrew`, `apt-get`, `yay`, `pacman`, you name it, getting these dependencies should be straightforward.**